 Example: Photography Department includes alt text and a comment description.

 Clearly Structured Content: Your webpages need to be organized using headings and lists found under the Paragraph and Styles sections.
 Use Paragraph, Heading 2, and Heading 3.
 This is a great opportunity to update your webpages and restructure your navigation.

 Ensure Links Make Sense out of Context: Using links like "click here" or "learn more," are confusing for screen reading technology, as they provide no context.
 Ensure all links identify what content is provided when clicked.

 Color Blind-Friendly Colors: Make sure the contrast of text and background colors are high enough.
 Use the Styles section and you’ll be good to go!

-Example: Assessment Center – buttons, headings, and box colors are accessible.
+Example: Success and Engagement Center – buttons, headings, and box colors are accessible.

 Provide Video Captions and Transcripts: While this is perhaps the most cumbersome process of them all, it is essential for ADA compliant content.
 However, this shouldn't hold back a website launch as you can simply not post a video on your website until it is captioned and transcribed.

 Example: Proud to be SMC 💙

 Make All PDFs Accessible or Ditch Them: PDF tags provide a hidden structured, textual representation of the PDF content that is presented to screen readers.
 They exist for accessibility purposes only and have no visible effect on the PDF file.